Bangkok “Night Market” Ramen

 Cinnamon-scented Beef Noodle Soup

-Makes 4 full meal noodle bowls or 6 servings as part of multi-course meal
+Makes 4 full meal noodle bowls or 6 servings as

 Preparation time: 10 mins